 Some comments:

 VAR should get data from Provider: with assistance of Broker or Négociant?
 Or not?
+VAR could also be a provider?
+But, it could be not a provider of authoritative data

 What is the difference between Broker and Négociant?
+For me they are the samen

 What about Metadata catalogue: will there be many of them, used by/accessible to their creators/owners only?